swdevlin/minesweeper/README.md

 seemed really tied to the ORM, and would have meant learning something else new so I decided to pass for this exercise.

+I had a problem with permissions when POSTing to a url.
+I used ```@csrf_exempt``` instead of fighting with the Django permission model.
+Obviously, with production code, I would get the permission model to work.

 ## General Notes

 Python seems simple enough; library support appears to be excellent.
 Django was easy